MilesCranmer/DispatchDoctor.jl/README.md

 end
 ```

-This sets the default, but the mode is configurable
+This sets the default behavior, but the mode is configurable
 via [Preferences.jl](https://github.com/JuliaPackaging/Preferences.jl):

 ```julia